Česká Lípa: Economy

 There are several large industrial companies based in Česká Lípa, especially producers of automotive parts.
 The town's industry is concentrated in the Dubice industry zone, which has an area of 200 ha.
-The major companies based in the industrial zone include Adient Czech Republic, Fehrer Bohemia and Bombardier Inc. The largest employer is the Adient Czech Republic company, which has its headquarters, development centre and one of factories in Česká Lípa.
-The factory, which focuses on sewing car seat covers, was founded in 1992 and employs about 1,100 people.
+The major companies based in the industrial zone include Adient Czech Republic, Fehrer Bohemia and Bombardier Inc. The largest employer is the Adient Czech Republic company, which has its development centre and one of factories in Česká Lípa.
+The factory, which focuses on sewing car seat covers, was founded in 1992 and employs about 600 people.

 The hospital is the largest non-industrial employer.